Sapd/HeadsetControl/README.md

   - Sidetone, Battery (for Wireless), LED on/off, Notification Sound
 - Logitech G430
   - No support in current version (Last working on macOS in commit 41be99379f)
+- Logitech G432
+  - Sidetone (only tested on Linux)
 - Logitech G533
   - Sidetone, Battery (for Wireless)
 - Logitech G633 / G635 / G733 / G933 / G935